flightstats/hub/README.md

 startItem is *only* used when creating a group callback.
 If you want to change the pointer of a callback, you will need to delete the callback first.

+* `paused` is optional and defaults to false.
+When true, this will pause a group callback.
+`paused` can be modified with a call to PUT.

 To get a list of existing group callbacks:

 `GET http://hub/group`